|

 Seth was born in 1934 and started potting at Wenford Bridge in about 1971.

-Like most master potters, he produces a range of domestic ware and studio
+Like most master potters, he produced a range of domestic ware and studio

 masterpieces.